amousset/php-weathermap-zabbix-plugin/README.md

 `SET post_zabbix_graph_width 420`

-The graphs width in pixels,, use `OVERLIBWIDTH` with the same value to improve the positionning of the popup image.
+The graphs width in pixels, use `OVERLIBWIDTH` to improve the positionning of the popup image.
+This is the width of the actual graph, and the image will be larger.

 ---

 `SET post_zabbix_graph_height 150`

-The graph height in pixels, use `OVERLIBHEIGHT` with the same value to improve the positionning of the popup image.
+The graph height in pixels, use `OVERLIBHEIGHT` to improve the positionning of the popup image.
+This is the height of the actual graph, and the image will be larger.

 ---